 - Test Purchases (Section 28).
 This gives enforcement authorities the power to make test purchases for the purposes of ascertaining whether or not the Regulations have been breached.

-Medical Devices Regulations 2002
+Powers under the Medical Devices Regulations 2002

 - Compliance Notice (Regulation 62(1)).
 In addition, Regulation 62(1) of the Medical Devices Regulations 2002 provides the power to issue notices for non-compliance with the Regulations (Compliance Notice).
 These powers are in the main, for technical breaches where a device is thought not to conform to an essential requirement, but where it does not compromise health or safety.
 The notice generally requires the person on whom it is served to ensure that the device conforms within the period stated in the notice.